Dzmitry-H/personalbrand/KB_Powershell/script_retrieve_and_write.md

+---
+layout: page
+title: "Example of Script (Retrieve Some Sytem Data and Write It to a File)"
+slug: script_retrieve_and_write
+---
 # Example of Script (Retrieve Some Sytem Data and Write It to a File)
 __# PowerShell Script to Retrieve Details about the Desktop__